jaeho-lee/jaeho-lee.github.io/content/research.md

 My long-term goal is to make AI more ***responsible*** --- accessible, sustainable, and righteous.

-To this end, I currently focus on ***AI efficiency***.
+As the first step toward this goal, I currently focus on ***AI efficiency***.
 In particular, I aim to understand the fundamental trade-offs among three key factors:
 - predictive performance
 - inference cost
 - training cost